The base module includes all the features you need to schedule and manage a cleaning business.

 C.1 The subject of/instruction for the processingThe data processor’s processing of personal data on behalf of the data controller shall be carried out by the data processor performing the following:The data processor performs delivery, operation and further development of a cleaning service application (CleanManager), including storing of data and backup management, on behalf of the data controller.C.2 Security of processingThe level of security shall take into account:The processing concerns a limited amount of personal data which does not include “special categories of personal data” in relation to Article 9 GDPR, in which relation the level of security shall be organised.The data processor shall hereafter be entitled and under obligation to make decisions about the technical and organisational security measures that are to be applied to create the necessary (and agreed) level of data security.The data processor shall however – in any event and at a minimum – implement the following measures that have been agreed with the data controller:The data processor, in collaboration with the sub-processors, establishes adequate technical security measures to ensure that data is stored and transmitted securely, including data encryption, network segmentation and server monitoring.
 These are evaluated on an ongoing basis based on the risk assessment.
 Servers and workstations with access to personal data use either Linux or Mac OSX as the operating system, and are continuously updated.The data processor carries out internal checks on its management.
 Employees are trained in processing personal data in connection with start-up, as well as once a year, and are only granted access to customer data if they have a work-related need for this.The Data Processor performs continuous deletion procedures which ensure that data is not stored for longer than stipulated in the Clauses.
 In addition, guides have been prepared for data controllers on how data can be deleted and anonymized in the system.The data processor audits relevant sub-data processors in connection with regular checks and audits, where it is assessed whether the sub-processors comply with the data processor's own and the data controller's requirements as well as requirements from laws, regulations or supervisory organisations.The data processor conducts ongoing awareness training with employees to ensure that security breaches can be quickly identified at the data processor.
 In case of any security breaches, such as data leaks or hacking, the data processor has prepared a security procedure for handling this which ensures proper notification of the breach to the data controllers.The data processor issues an annual statement of assurance from an independent auditor based on the ISAE-3000 standard, or another appropriate standard, which provides a transparent and fair view of the data processor's compliance with these Clauses and the protection of the data controller's personal data.
 The data processor's specific security measures will be further set out in the annual ISAE 3000 statement, which will be made available to the data controller at their request.C.3 Assistance to the data controllerThe data processor shall insofar as this is possible – within the scope and the extent of the assistance specified below – assist the data controller in accordance with Clause 9.1. and 9.2. by implementing the following technical and organisational measures:Insofar as possible, the data processor shall assist the data controller in responding to requests from data subjects in connection with the use of the Application and assist the data controller in preparing risk assessments and implementing appropriate security measures, notifying the Danish Data Protection Agency (“Datatilsynet”) and the data subjects in the event of security breaches, preparing data protection impact assessments and conducting prior consultation of the Danish Data Protection Agency (“Datatilsynet”) with processing carried out with the Application.C.4 Storage period/erasure proceduresPersonal data is stored at the data processor until the data controller request to have the data erased or returned.
 In connection with the termination of the subscription for the Application, data shall be deleted after 30 days after unless the data controller requests otherwise.There may be a duration of 20 days from the period of deletion until the data is deleted from the backup systems.C.5 Processing locationProcessing of the personal data under the Clauses cannot be performed at other locations than the following without the data controller’s prior written authorisation:The data processor’s above stated address and the addresses of the sub-processors as described in Appendix B.C.6 Instruction on the transfer of personal data to third countriesIn connection with the operation of the Application and as described in Appendix B, a few number of sub-processors are used outside the EU.
 These sub-processors are based in the USA and have entered into standard contractual provisions for transmission to third countries, which means that the sub-processor can ensure an adequate level of security and protection.
 With the acceptance of the Regulations, the data controller has approved the transfer of personal data to the sub-processors used in Appendix B.If the data controller does not in the Clauses or subsequently provide documented instructions pertaining to the transfer of personal data to a third country, the data processor shall not be entitled within the framework of the Clauses to perform such transfer.C.7 Procedures for the data controller’s audits, including inspections, of the processing of personal data being performed by the data processorThe data processor shall once a year with a maximum of 12 months gap obtain an audit report from an independent third party regarding the description of controls relating to data protection and processing of personal data in connection with the Clauses and related appendices.The audit report is henceforth of the ISAE 3000 type 2 standard and contains both the data processor and any sub-processors’ processing of personal data.
 The report shall be sent as soon as possible to the data controller after having been obtained.C.8 Procedures for audits, including inspections, of the processing of personal data being performed by sub-processorsThe data controller's auditing of any sub-processors is done - as a starting point - through the data processor.
 The data processor continuously obtains a statement of assurance from an independent auditor from all relevant sub-processors, which can be made available at the request of the data controller.

 D.1 Specification of the data processor’s deletionThe data processor must, in accordance with the provisions of the Clauses clause 11.1. ensure that any sub-processors also comply with the data processor's obligations regarding the deletion of personal data.If the data controller does not instruct the data processor otherwise, the database belonging to a subscription will be deleted 30 days after the termination of the subscription and these Clauses.
 The data controller's data is stored during this period to ensure the possibility of reopening the subscription within a reasonable cancellation period.The data processor shall submit - at the request of the data controller - documentation that the required deletion, cf. clause 11.1., has been made.D.2 The data processor’s remunerationThe data controller remunerates the data processor separately for time and material spent in order to handle queries and tasks in accordance with the provisions of the Clauses, par.
 9.1, 9.2, 10.3, 11.1, 12.1 and Appendix C, par.
-C.3 and C.7.
-The remuneration is determined according to the data processor's current price list available at CleanManager.com.D.3 Changes and transfer of the ClausesThe data processor and the data controller may at any time, with a prior notice of at least 30 calendar days, make changes to the Clauses and the instruction, cf. Appendix A and C. The change process and costs must be agreed in writing between the data processor and the data controller in accordance with the terms of the subscription conditions.
+C.3 and C.7, which exceeds the data processor's general obligations in accordance with the applicable legislation.
+The remuneration is determined according to the data processor's current hourly rate available at CleanManager.com.D.3 Changes and transfer of the ClausesThe data processor and the data controller may at any time, with a prior notice of at least 30 calendar days, make changes to the Clauses.
+The change process and costs must be agreed in writing between the data processor and the data controller in accordance with the terms of the subscription conditions.
 In case of such changes, the data processor must ensure that the sub-processors are also bound by the changes without undue delay.The data processor may assign its rights and obligations under the Clauses without the consent of the data controller, provided that to whom the rights and/or obligations are transferred is required to process personal data in accordance with the requirements applicable to the data processor, in according with the Clauses.

 Jakob Witte LarsenCo-owner and head of developmentCertified according to the law on personal data, SDU, 2017